-S aint Vincent and the Grenadines' economic freedom score is 59.8, making its economy the 82nd freest in the 2024 Index of Economic Freedom.
-Its rating has decreased by 3.7 points from last year, and Saint Vincent and the Grenadines is ranked 18th out of 32 countries in the Americas region.
+S aint Vincent and the Grenadines' economic freedom score is 60.1, making its economy the 87th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 0.3 point from last year, and Saint Vincent and the Grenadines is ranked 18th out of 32 countries in the Americas region.
 The country's economic freedom score is higher than the world and regional averages.
-Saint Vincent and the Grenadines' economy is considered "mostly unfree" according to the 2024 Index.
+Saint Vincent and the Grenadines' economy is considered "moderately free" according to the 2025 Index.

 The Saint Vincentian economy is characterized by flexible regulations, an efficient legal system that secures private property, and macroeconomic stability.
-Tourism is the primary economic driver and principal draw for foreign investment.
-More vibrant entrepreneurial activity remains stifled by limited access to financing, although enforcement of regulations is relatively effective.
+Tourism is the primary economic driver and the principal draw for foreign investment.
+Enforcement of regulations is relatively affective, but more vibrant entrepreneurial activity remains stifled by limited access to financing.
 A well-functioning labor market is not fully developed, and much of the labor force is employed in agriculture and tourism.